My Health and Ayurveda

 DOES AYURVEDA HEAL?

 Strictly speaking, the body does the healing.
 We give it what it needs and get out of the way.
 Ayurveda posits that health results from the doshas being balanced.
-If an individual is in relatively good health then by incorporating the protocols of Ayurveda into one's life, the doshas become more and more balanced: cravings are lessened; the body's intelligence is enlivened; the body begins to rebuild more accurately, and one looks, feels and acts younger almost immediately.
+If an individual is in relatively good health, then by incorporating the protocols of Ayurveda into one's life, the doshas become more and more balanced: cravings are lessened; the body's intelligence is enlivened; the body begins to rebuild more accurately, and one looks, feels and acts younger almost immediately.

-On another level of health - if a person has a family history of, or initial symptoms of, some malady or another - the balancing may bring good results immediately, or, over time the symptoms may be mitigated and the 'progress' of the malady may be slowed.
+On another level of health - if a person has a family history of, or the initial symptoms of some malady or another - the balancing may bring good results immediately, or, over time the symptoms may be mitigated and the 'progress' of the malady may be slowed.
 Ayurveda is a preventative approach.
 'Avert the danger before it comes.'

 THE FOLLOWING DESCRIBES HOW I FIRST BEGAN TO INCORPORATE AYURVEDA INTO MY LIFE.